Moldova–European Union relations: Delegation

-Proposed CSDP mission
+EU Partnership Mission in Moldova

-At a meeting of the EU Foreign Affairs Council on 20 February 2023, Moldovan foreign minister Nicu Popescu expressed an interest in the deployment of a Common Security and Defence Policy mission in Moldova.
-The Council of the European Union will explore this possibility.
+At a meeting of the EU Foreign Affairs Council, Moldovan foreign minister Nicu Popescu expressed an interest in the deployment of a Common Security and Defence Policy mission in Moldova.
+On 21 March 2023, Josep Borrell, told the Schuman Security and Defence Forum in Brussels that the EU is planning a civilian mission in Moldova to support the country in countering hybrid threats.
+The mission was formally established by the Council of the European Union on 24 April 2023 and became operational during the second summit of the European Political Community which was hosted by Moldova on 1 June 2023.

 Alliance For European Integration

 In August 2009, four Moldovan political parties agreed to create a governing coalition called the Alliance for European Integration.
 The Liberal Democratic Party, Liberal Party, Democratic Party, and Our Moldova committed themselves to achieving European integration and promoting a balanced, consistent and responsible foreign policy.